It consists of hand movements, hand shapes as well as facial expressions and lip patterns in order to demonstrate what people want to say.

 If you’re not a fan of online learning, there are plenty of books available at bookshops and libraries.
 There are varieties from Sign Language dictionaries, books for children, step by step learning and so much more!

-Yet another suggestion is watching a DVD or pre-recorded sign language learning vide..
-This is an alternative to watching TV and videos, as some organisations have created DVDs especially to help you learn the language properly.
-If you’re not sure which one to get, why not contact a Deaf organisation or visit your local library?
+Yet another suggestion is watching a video or DVD or pre-recorded sign language learning video.
+Some organizations have created videos or DVDs especially to help you learn the language properly.
+If you’re not sure which one to get, why not contact a Deaf organization or visit your local library.

 Once you’ve found your preferred language learning method, you need to be aware of a few things to successfully use sign language.